-This thesis focuses on providing more emergent behavior possibilities through nonplayer characters in video games.
+This thesis focuses on providing more emergent behavior possibilities through non-player characters in video games.
 This goal was achieved through the integration of Mimetic Emotions, a variation of artificial emotions that mimic human affects, based on the Big-Five Personality Model, the OCC Model, and PAD Scales.
-Alternative systems and game AI were considered in their work to achieve similar goals
+Alternative systems and game AI were considered in their work to achieve similar goals.

 To provide non-player characters with Mimetic Emotions, a Mimetic Emotion System was developed.
 This system was used to determine the affects, and indirectly the behavior, of a non-player character in the game 'Trader', which has been developed as part of this thesis.
-The behavior of this character was analyzed for variations in gameplay possibilities, based on its defined personality across playthroughs.
-These analyses prove that Mimetic Emotions can be applied to provide emergent behavior through varying personality settings of a game's non-player characters.
+The behavior of this character was analyzed for variations in gameplay possibilities, based on its defined personality and player interactions.
+These analyses prove that Mimetic Emotions can be applied to provide emergent behavior defined through the personality settings of a game's non-player characters.